- What is the OKR?

-- Increasing the MRR to X: this is our monthly revenue.
-If we want to grow, we should grow our revenue, too.
+- Increase the MRR to X: this is our monthly revenue.
+If we want to grow, we should raise our income, too.

-- Decreasing the Churn rate to Y. The fewer users leave us, the easier it is for us to grow.
+- Reduce the Churn rate to Y. The fewer users leave us, the easier it is for us to grow.

 - The CAC must not exceed: this is the Customer Acquisition Cost.
 If we want to be efficient, we can’t spend more than a certain amount on user acquisition.

-- Increasing the number of organic visitors to X. The more website visitors we have, the more purchases we generate.
+- Increase the number of organic visitors to X. The more website visitors we have, the more purchases we generate.

 Objectives and key results should be value-oriented.
 So, you must learn not to mix them up with activities and tasks that need to be done to achieve the OKR.
 Initiatives will help in this.

-Initiatives are the very activities, tasks, and projects that you need to accomplish to achieve the OKR.
+Initiatives are the activities, tasks, and projects you need to accomplish to achieve the OKR.

 Let’s get back to our goal of doubling up.
 We’ve chosen several key results we’ll use to evaluate our success in the future.
 The KRs are to increase the MRR to X and decrease the Churn rate to Y. And these are the initiatives:

-- launching the chatbot: a huge and awesome feature will help decrease the customer churn;
+- Launching the chatbot: a vast and awesome feature will help reduce the customer churn;